2 bodies found in east Las Vegas home

 The discovery was made about 9:40 p.m. in a neighborhood near Wetlands Park, police said.

-Two bodies were found by a neighbor inside an east valley residence on Wednesday evening.
+Las Vegas police homicide detectives were investigating the deaths of two people found shot Wednesday night in an east valley neighborhood.

+The Metropolitan Police Department responded at 9:41 p.m. to a home in the 4900 block of South Droubay Drive, near Tropicana Avenue in the far southeast valley.

-The person went to check on the neighbors and found two deceased persons inside, Metropolitan Police Department Lt.
+A person who went to check on their neighbors discovered them dead, Lt.
 Joshua Stark said.

-The discovery was made about 9:40 p.m. in the 4900 block of Droubay Drive, near South Broadbent Boulevard.
+Police did not release additional information.
+The Clark County coroner’s office will identify those killed.

+Police encouraged anyone with information to contact homicide investigators at 702-828-3521 or homicide@lvmpd.com.
+Anonymous tips can be submitted to Crime Stoppers at 702-385-5555 or crimestoppersofnv.com.